rust-lang/rfcs/text/0000-eq-statement-warning.md

 However, not everyone uses clippy, and I believe this is a common enough mistake to justify including a lint for it in rustc itself.

+The `no_effect` lint itself could also be considered for inclusion into rustc and enabled by default.
+Note however that `no_effect` is larger in scope than `eq_statement`, and thus more prone to yield false positives.

 # Unresolved questions
 [unresolved]: #unresolved-questions